 When walking into your local home improvement store and heading down the paint aisles you’re usually hit with a huge array of choices for paint brushes.
 Big ones, small ones, black ones, white ones, choosing the right paint brush for your next house painting project can be easy with the following useful tips.
 We hope to help you spot the difference between the most used by professional house painters and the best quality bristles to get the painting done right.

 TIP 1.
 The most used paint brush by professional house painters is a 2.5 inch brush.
 Because of it’s angled bristles it makes a sharp tip for straight cut lines when cutting in corners or for around trim.

 TIP 2.
 Look for densely packed bristles all the way from the ferrule (which is the metal band that holds the bristles together).
 Ensure there is no filler in the centre by rubbing the palm of your hands through the bristles.
 They are solid when the bristles spring back when you bend them at the base.

 TIP 3.
 Select a brush that has multiple length bristles.
 The variations in the length of each bristle help create a slim tip not a blunt edge.
 It makes the cutting in corners and around trim and baseboards easier.

-TIP 4.
-A brush with flagged tips that look like split ends at the end of the bristles are also good because they hold more paint and help to spread it evenly.
 There are two most commonly used types of paints such as Latex Paints which are water based and little to no VOC (Volatile Organic Compound) or Oil Based Paints which is commonly used for trim work as trim and baseboards take on more daily wear and tear over time than the paint on the walls.
 There’s a right tool for every job and not every paint brush should be used with any kind of paint.

 Picking The Right Paint Brush For The Different Types Of Paint